INL/BlackLab/doc/technical/design/plan-parallel.md

 ### Querying alignments

-We're trying to find phrases with two aligned words in two languages, Dutch (`NL`) and German (`DE`).
-The phrases should have the structure `als ... en ...` in Dutch and `wie ... und ...` in DE, with the requirement that words in the gaps are aligned.
+We're trying to find phrases with two aligned words in two languages, Dutch (`nl`) and German (`de`).
+The phrases should have the structure `als ... en ...` in Dutch and `wie ... und ...` in German, with the requirement that words in the gaps are aligned.
 So we're looking for phrases like `als kat en hond` in Dutch and `wie Katze und Hund` in German.

 Our approach is to find the phrase in Dutch, capturing the German equivalent of the gap words while doing so, then also finding the German equivalent of the whole phrase: